ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Incidentally, Ceedling comes with example projects

-If you run Ceedling without a project file (that is, from a working directory with no project file present), you can generate entire example projects.
+Ceedling comes with entire example projects you can extract.

-- `ceedling examples` to list available example projects
+1. Execute `ceedling examples` in your terminal to list available example projects.
-- `ceedling example <project> [destination]` to generate the named example project
+1. Execute `ceedling example <project> [destination]` to extract the named example project.

+You can inspect the _project.yml_ file and source & test code.
+Run `ceedling help` from the root of the example projects to see what you can do, or just go nuts with `ceedling test:all`.

 <br/>